rsyslog/liblognorm/doc/configuration.rst

 with "#" like in many other configurations.
 It should look like this::

     # The following prefix and rules are for firewall logs

+Note that the comment character MUST be in the first column of the line.

 Empty lines are just skipped, they can be inserted for readability.

 Rules
 -----